fkhan79/piaic_tsna/README.md

 		a.Create your application using “npm init -y”.
 3. Configure TSC Config using “tsc –init”
-4. Open package.json and change the following parameters a.name:<Your Package Name>
-		b.Add a new parameter "type" and set its value to "module"
+4. Open package.json and change the following parameters a.name:<Your Package Name>. b.Add a new parameter "type" and set its value to "module".
 		c.
-Add a new parameter "bin": {"module_name":"bin/<executable js file genreated by ts compiler>.js"}
-		d.Add required Node dependencies in Dependency and DevDependency sections. e.Create a new folder named bin in project root directory. f.Open TSConfig:
+Add a new parameter "bin": {"module_name":"bin/<executable js file genreated by ts compiler>.js"}. d.Add required Node dependencies in Dependency and DevDependency sections. e.Create a new folder named bin in project root directory. f.Open TSConfig:
-			i.set "target": "ES2022",
+			i.set "target": "ES2022".
-			ii.set "module": "NodeNext",
+			ii.set "module": "NodeNext".
-			iii.set "moduleResolution": "NodeNext",
+			iii.set "moduleResolution": "NodeNext".
-			iv.set "outDir": "./bin",//This will automatically create all the js filed in bin folder,
+			iv.set "outDir": "./bin",//This will automatically create all the js filed in bin folder.
 5. Create the required TS files and wrote the code.
 Besure to add the following line in the start of every ts file “#! /usr/bin/env node”.
 6. Compile the code using tsc command.
 7. Install the generated module in npm global directory using command "npm i -g"